caronc/nzb-subliminal/README.md

 ```

 Another nice feature this tool offers is the ability to _expire_ the
-need to check certain content.
-Considering that most of us keep all our
+need to check certain content over and over again.
+Considering that most of
-videos in one common location.
-It would be excessive overkill to poll
+us keep all our videos in one common location.
+It would be excessive overkill
-the internet each and every time for each and every file we have when we
+to poll the internet each and every time for each and every file we have (for
-call this script.
-We can assume, that if there are no subtitles within the
+subtitles) over and over again.
+We can assume, that if there are no subtitles for
-last 24 hours for our video; there aren't going to be any.
+a given video within the _last 24 hours_ of it's existance on our system, then there
+simply aren't going to be any later. _I realize this isn't always the case; but
+for most situations it will be._

 In the above examples, I provided a __--force__ (__-f__) switch which bypasses
 this feature.
 But if you want to set up a cron entry to scan your library on